miz-art/Micro-narrativesxHarms_June25/README.md

 The framework is designed for flexibility — prompts, conversation flows, and scenario-generation styles can be adapted for different domains and topics.

 **Note:** This is an open-source version.
 A separate licensed production build exists with additional features and infrastructure for large-scale deployments.
+Please contact petr.slovak@kcl.ac.uk. for access.

 ---